galenhuntington/hpre/README.md

 Large integer literals can be hard to read off.
 Many languages provide native syntax for spacing them out.
 For example, Perl allows one to write one billion as `1_000_000_000` rather than the hypnotic `1000000000`.
-Haskell does not, so I've added it.
+Haskell does not, so I’ve added it.

-My first try at a spacing symbol is a tick mark (apostrophe), `'`, but I'm also experimenting with `_`.
+My first try at a spacing symbol is a tick mark (apostrophe), `'`, but I’m also experimenting with `_`.
 So you can write `1'000'000'000` or `1_000_000_000`, and `hpre` will take out the non-digits.
 This made a number of my mathematical projects more readable.

 Since GHC 7.8, the language option `NumDecimals` allows writing one billion (of an `Integral` type) as `1e9`.
-However, you might not want this extension, and anyway it won't help if your number is not mostly a row of zeroes, such as `1'073'741'824`.
+However, you might not want this extension, and anyway it won’t help if your number is not mostly a row of zeroes, such as `1'073'741'824`.

 No existing Haskell syntax (including GHC extensions) appears to